jgu7man/gdev-auth/README.md

 ### Fast Google Sing In
 As fast method to authenticate users with google accounts you can use auth pop-up authenticate method and need activate the **Firebase Google Sing In** method in the console.

+#### Reactive Button
+A simple button that easy log in and log out with Google account (for the time being).
+In any component or part of your application you can put the `login-button` as you need

+As default this component first displays a modal witth advertice that the user need a *Google Account*

 ```html
 <!-- your-components.component.html -->
 <gdev-login-button (isLogged)="onLogged($event)" ></gdev-login-button>